 - How Self-Reg can help us support teachers’ well-being, and as a result, benefit students

 Your day: Each session is led by The MEHRIT Centre’s Executive Director Dr. Susan Hopkins and members of the TMC team.
-We will provide a fresh, locally-sourced lunch as well as coffee, tea, and snacks.
+We will provide fresh baked goods, coffee and tea on both mornings.
+A locally-sourced lunch will also be provided May 3rd.

 Location: Canmore Golf & Curling Club, Canmore, Alberta